 Then I listen.
 Door opening.
 Softly closing.
 I hear bare feet.
 Yours.
 Light steps.
 I stop.
 I hear the bathroom door.
 The toilet seat.
 I sit up.
 Do I?
 I hear you pissing.
 I can almost smell your cunt, thighs wide, available, fuckable, fillable, fertile.
 I can almost see you—squatting.
 Female.
-I’ve been watching you, waiting, alerted: your smell, sound, your youthful awakening.
+I’ve been watching you, waiting, alerted: your smell, sound, your youthfulness.

 My door opens.

 But why do I deceive?
 Bedroom door?
 Does it matter if I’ve left my bedsheets on the floor?
 Or if I haven’t.
 The wind blows in the Locust trees.
-The moonlit limbs rattle.
+The moon’s limbs rattle.
 Clothes fall from the hangers and the hangers click and clack like little Chinese fortune sticks.

 The hallway is pitch dark.